About The Met/ Collection Areas/ The Costume Institute/ Meet the Staff

 Elizabeth Shaeffer

-Elizabeth Shaeffer is responsible for the conservation of the department’s outgoing loans, in addition to working on internal exhibitions.
-She also contributed to the Women Dressing Women catalogue (2023).
+Elizabeth Shaeffer is responsible for conservation advisement on outgoing loans, in addition to working on internal exhibitions.
+She has contributed essays to the Sleeping Beauties (2024) and Women Dressing Women (2023) catalogues.
 Before joining The Met in 2019, she was associate conservator at the George Washington University Museum and The Textile Museum in Washington DC, and Andrew W. Mellon Fellow in Textiles Conservation at the Los Angeles County Museum of Art.
 Elizabeth is a board member of the North American Textile Conservation Conference.
 She holds an MS from the Winterthur/University of Delaware Program in Art Conservation.